fujiihc/BlackBoxNN/WriteUps/SD-1/DS340/README.md

   - All models trained on approximately 75K data samples relative to Context Size
   - Adam Optimizer used
   - Loss Function: ESR Loss

+## Testing Data
+All models were tested on [battery.wav](../../../Data/Inputs/battery.wav), [electricEye.wav](../../../Data/Inputs/electricEye.wav), [holywar.wav](../../../Data/Inputs/holywar.wav), [ohwell.wav](../../../Data/Inputs/ohwell.wav), [sanitarium.wav](../../../Data/Inputs/sanitarium.wav), and [shadowlove.wav](../../../Data/Inputs/shadowlove.wav).
+These were chosen for their diversity in speed and complexity.

 ## Results
+The performance of the models are as follows:

 ## Conclusions